vikhyat187/vikhyat187/README.md

 <p>

 - Working as Programmer Analyst Intern @ <a href="https://jumbotail.com">Jumbotail.</a>
-- Graduate in Computer Science & Engineering @ Malla Reddy College of Engineering and Technology. 🎓
+- Final year Graduate in Computer Science & Engineering @ Malla Reddy College of Engineering and Technology. 🎓
 - Looking for opportunities and collaborations in the field of Backend. ✅
 - Love studying about system design topics.
 - Seeking opportunities to work in a challenging environments and push my boundaries. 💪